FrediBach/Blowson/docs/template-variables.md

 # Template Variables

+Often you don't just want random text in a field.
+For example in a blog type, the text field should be a mix of different templates that include different sizes and types of posts.
+Template variables let you construct these text templates creatively and even context based by using field variables.

 ## Field Variables

 You can include other fields from the same entry into a string with template variables.
 Here's an example: